marouane07rid/VV-ESIR-TP3/exercises/assertions.md

  Assert that execution of the supplied executable throws an exception of the expectedType and return the exception.

-If we pass Exception as the expected exception type, any exception thrown will make the assertion succeed since Exception is the super-type for all exceptions
+If we pass Exception as the expected exception type, any exception thrown will make the assertion succeed since Exception is the super-type for all exceptions.

 The assertThrows() method enables more fine-grained control for exception assertion logic because we can use it around specific parts of the code.